Ce contenu n'est pas disponible dans la langue sélectionnée.

 For information about how Red Hat Lightspeed handles data and application security, see:

-Installation of Red Hat Lightspeed typically involves installing the Red Hat Lightspeed client, then registering systems for use with Red Hat Lightspeed.
-You can use different methods to register and install Red Hat Lightspeed.
+You can use other supported methods to register and install Red Hat Lightspeed, too.
 A registration assistant is also available to guide you through the process of registering and installing Red Hat Lightspeed.
-You can also use the Remote Host Configuration (RHC) tool.
-The installation method you use can depend on conditions such as,
+You can also use the remote host configuration (RHC) tool.
+The installation method you choose can depend on several factors, including whether:

-• Whether you want to do an automated installation or manual install
+- You want to do an automated installation or a manual installation

 You can use the Registration Assistant as a starting point to help you start using Red Hat Lightspeed.
 The Registration Assistant provides an interactive guide to help you register and install Red Hat Lightspeed.